sagemathinc/cocalc/notes/final_push.md

  [ ] (1:30?) implement pretty_print -- see https://mail.google.com/mail/u/0/?shva=1#inbox/13e454cb56930ef0

- [ ] (2:00?) make it so there are never terminal disconnects; also, when user exits terminal, restart it automaticalliy when they hit a key (?)
+ [ ] (2:00?) make it so there are never terminal disconnects; also, when user exits terminal, restart it automatically when they hit a key (?)

  [ ] (2:00?)  first sync -- cursor jumps back 6 characters; worksheets show secret codes